Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare

 \textbf{a) Social blending.} Three participants emphasized that robots should blend into care environments socially and aesthetically.
 P3 highlighted environmental fit: ``in a sleep environment, you want it to be calming.
 Natural materials would be nicer for people.''
 P6 suggested making robots feel ``less like plastic and more organic to give a comforting feeling''.
-Institutional alignment also emerged as important, with P9 proposing ``giving the robot a uniform''.
+Institutional alignment also emerged as important, with P9 proposing ``giving the robot a uniform.''

 \textbf{b) Respecting user preferences.} Four participants emphasized that robots should not be uniformly imposed on all patients.
-Instead, they highlighted the importance of accommodating individual comfort levels, for example, through pre-screening and flexible alternatives.
+Instead, they highlighted accommodating individual comfort levels through pre-screening and flexible alternatives.
 As P5 suggested, patients could be asked, ``are you comfortable with robots---yes or no?
-If not, they would not be included''.
-Similarly, P9 noted that ``we can offer an option if some people need more time to adapt to the robots''.
+If not, they would not be included.''
+Similarly, P9 noted that ``we can offer an option if some people need more time to adapt to the robots.''

 \textbf{c) Human mediation as a bridge.} Five participants highlighted the role of humans in introducing and contextualizing robots.
 P1 described incorporating robots into communication practices: ``tell a patient that we have this robot here.
 It does all these things and everything is secure.''
 P4 emphasized clarifying intent, for example, explaining that robots are ``not there to replace you, but to assist you''.
 Participants also stressed education and staged introduction: P8 noted that ``you need to educate the public.
-Whenever something new is introduced, there's always going to be misconceptions about it,'' while P7 suggested ``a test run to see how people are feeling''.
+Whenever something new is introduced, there's always going to be misconceptions about it,'' while P7 suggested ``a test run to see how people are feeling.''